joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/PerFacility.md

 1. you have already created a full deployment as described in the [Initial Deployment Guide](InitialDeployment.md).
-2. you have set up a domain called _zfm.com_
+2. you have set up a domain called _zsm.com_
 3. you are setting up a facility for _Example University of Examples_ called "eue" for short

 ## Sub-domain setup

 You need to create a sub-domain for your facilities.
-In our case it would be _eue.zfm.com_.
+In our case it would be _eue.zsm.com_.
 The main thing you need to do is create DNS records that points from your sub-domain to your host's IP address.
 After you add the sub-domain it usually takes an hour or so for it to propagate around the world.